 With a view to evaluating the request for exemption, the Commission launched a study to carry out the required technical and scientific assessment, including a six-week online open-ended stakeholder consultation on the application.
-No contributions were received during the stakeholder consultation.
+One contribution was received during the stakeholder consultation.